vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/4_going_forward/19_A_Plan_Might_Be_Welcome.md

 12. Section 19.3.1 contains four instances in which the economy is compared to analogous systems.
 What are these four, and which do you find most impressionable/memorable?
 13. Do you think that human nature the desire to improve one's lot and expand empire-is compatible with a steady state economic model?
 Can you see a way that it might work?
 14. Are you left thinking that we are likely to establish and implement a viable global plan for how humans might live prosperously on the planet indefinitely, or do you think it is more likely we will fail to do so and "wing it" into whatever fate awaits?
-39: It is even possible we have exceeded those steady-state bounds and are spend- ing down an irreplaceable inheritance right now.
+39: It is even possible we have exceeded those steady-state bounds and are spending down an irreplaceable inheritance right now.